theias/ias_package_shell/README.md

 * Know where to load configuration files from (src/etc, for example)
 * Have logging facilities built in

+These libraries know how to find those locations when run from the source directory, or when installed as an RPM/Deb package.

 In the case of Object Oriented programming languages, the "Application Object" inherits that functionality from a class, which inherits functionality from multiple classes.
 This means you can mix and match functionality.